ztyyLV/web-twain-docs/info/api/Addon_Camera.md

     visibility?: boolean,   //Whether to display filter viewer.
 The default value is true. insert?: {  //Insert an image
        visibility?: boolean,   //Whether to display the insert icon.
-The default value is true.
-       position: string   //Set whether to insert the image "before" or "after" the current image.
+The default value is true. position?: string   //Set whether to insert the image "before" or "after" the current image.
 The default value is "before".
        },
     remove?: { //Remove an image
    	  visibility?: boolean,   //Whether to display the remove icon.
 The default value is true.